vtc-tech/vtc-tech.github.io/README.md

-# BITS
+# BITS-24

-Markup and code files for BITS 2024 website
+Code and markup files for BITS 2024 website